mkarres/first-repo/_pages/books.md

   image: "/images/highSierraTrail.jpg"
 ---

-Reviews and worksheets for books that I've read
+Reviews and notebooks for books

 {% for collection in site.collections %}
  {% if collection.label == 'books' %}